CESSProject/doc-v2/introduction/technical-highlight.md

 Launch in future
 {% endhint %}

-Data ownership can be verified with **Multiformat Data Rights Confirmation technology (MDRC)**.
+Data ownership can be verified with **Multi-format Data Rights Confirmation technology (MDRC)**.
 This protocol extracts fingerprint from all data and permanently stores them on-chain, in smart contracts, for traceability.